jrswab/Ministo/README.md

 # Ministo

-Ministo is a collection of scripts to display useful information when mining Monero, Wownero, or another CPU mined crpytocurrency.
+Ministo is a collection of scripts to display useful information when mining Monero, Wownero, or another CPU mined cryptocurrency.

 ## General Information:
 ### CPU Temps: